iPhoring/ComputerVision/BehavioralCloning.md

 ![image1](./examples/Simulator.png)

-The input dataset comprised of 55032 images which is created by combining the four different datasets:
+The input dataset comprised of 55032 images which is created by combining the following four different datasets:
 1. Manually created dataset by driving the car in the center of the track in the clockwise direction
 2. Manually created dataset by driving the car close to the left edge of the track in the counterclockwise direction
 3. Manually created dataset by driving the car close to the right edge of the track in the clockwise direction